cooper/ferret/std/doc/JSON.md

-# main::JSON
+# JSON

-This is the main::JSON class version 1.0.
+This is the JSON class version 1.0.

 Provides JSON serializing and deserializing, done correctly and fast.
 Based on [JSON::XS](http://search.cpan.org/perldoc?JSON%3A%3AXS).